ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_assignments/pa2.md

 In your test class `ExampleTweets`, you will construct User objects and Tweet objects corresponding to these four tweets you found.
-In your test file `ExamplesTweets.java`, you will call each method you write at least twice using the objects you constructed to build these examples.
+In your test file `ExampleTweets.java`, you will call each method you write at least twice using the objects you constructed to build these examples.
 Since there are 5 methods, you should have at least 10 method calls total to test your work, and every method should be called at least twice.
 For each tweet you found, write a